| |

 The USB controller might getting old and just does not work as perfect as when it was new...

 On USB flash drives it's reported that their quarz crystal gets defective.
-If an USB drive shows the same symthoms on several computers, exchanging the crystal is something to try.
+If a USB drive shows the same symthoms on several computers, exchanging the crystal is something to try.

 XP comes with drivers for USB mass storage.
 If it asks for drivers then it cannot find them...